anako18/Space-searcher/README.md

 The idea of the game is that the airship controlled by the user is flying in the space and looking for a specific planet type.
 The planet needed is displayed in the upper left corner of the screen, as well as the score counter.
 The planets are distributed randomly over the space.
-If you have found a required planet, you need to use the laser to grab it.
+If you have found a required planet, you need to use the laser to "grab" it, or just to destroy it.
 For each planet grabbed correctly (the planet under the laser row looks like the one required) you get a score.
 Many game settings, such as planet's count, textures, speeds, scales can be changed in `constants.js`